RohitGabane/RohitGabane/README.md

 <br />

-Passionate self-taught Software Developer  and a computer vision engineer from india.
+Passionate self-thought Software Developer  and a computer vision engineer from india.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.